mongodb/docs-worker-pool/README.md

  - Verify that the deploy-integration-ec2 workflow has executed successfully.

 ### Production Environment
- - Rebase `master` with `integration` and push the latest changes, or merge a pull request to `master` if performing a hotfix.
- - If you don't have push access, open an issue or otherwise contact a contributor with administrator priveliges.
  - Create release tags.
 We currently follow [semver](https://semver.org/) standards.
+ - If you don't have push access, open an issue or otherwise contact a contributor with administrator privileges.
  - Verify that the deploy-production-ec2 workflow executed successfully for both job runs across both production instances.